 The safeguard mechanism provides a baseline limit on how much carbon pollution can be emitted by a facility in a year.

-But it’s not a pollution cap; a facility can and (given the findings of ACF’s investigation) often does exceed the threshold.
+But currently, baselines are not a pollution cap.
+A facility can, and often does, exceed the threshold.

 Once a facility’s carbon pollution exceeds the limit set by the safeguard baseline, its owners must get to work remedying the situation.